Maliffic/firebase_ui/README.md

 Fork of https://pub.dartlang.org/packages/flutter_firebase_ui

-Old package wasnt being maintained so i created this one to update.
+Old package wasn't being maintained so I created this one to update.

 firebase_ui is a library that helps you to quickly implement firebase authentication.
 It provides UI for the common identity providers like Facebook, Google, Twitter and email.

 Note: this plugin use firebase_auth you must configure it as describe [here](https://pub.dartlang.org/packages/firebase_auth).